ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - If someone has you hogtied and wants your “key” to your built door, you must open the door for them.

-- Players are limited to One Business per character.
+- Players are limited to One Business per player.
 You may not own multiple businesses and have managers run them.
 ​

 - Players are limited to One Home per Player.
 Alternate characters can live within homes, but players cannot own more than 1 home.